Back Home

 Since launch we've successfully migrated the majority of existing users over to the new platform with hardly any issues.
 A handful of users reached out about getting back to the transfer process and we inserted a notification into the app to help guide users to the option in their profile.

-Optimized Trading on Mobile
+Optimized trading on mobile

 When working on concepts for the wires I analyzed modern fintech apps like Robinhood and Coinbase to identify design patterns that our users may recognize.
 Bold numerical interfaces, easy access to trading, and asset discoverability and curation seemed to be present in all major apps and helped shape what I felt was important in our own experience.